kotori-y/Scopy/doc/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 With different definitions, fingerprints (descriptors) can characterize molecules from different angles.
 Through calculating similarity or distance among molecular fingerprints (descriptors), the spatial density of compound libraries can be evaluated.

 The :mod:`scopy.fingerprint` package provides the calculation of 6 descriptors (MACCS, EFG, IFG, EState, GhoseCrippen and PubChem) and 2 fingerprints (Morgan Family and Daylight Fingerprint).
 More Details see `overview`_.
+As for Morgan Family, 2 and 1024 chosen as the default radius and the number of bits.
+Besides, minimum and maximum distance for Daylight fingerprint, whose default the number of bits is 2048, set default as 1 and 7.

 >>> from scopy.fingerprint import fingerprints
 >>> fps = fingerprints.CalculateEFG(mols, useCount=True, n_jobs=4)